alecksejo/active-directory-home-lab/README.md

 Clicking through menus to manually create 20 accounts one by one is not scalable and would take too much time.
 The script handles the bulk user creation in seconds with an audit log, which is closer to how a real IT department would handle new hire onboarding.

 **Moved CLIENT01 to _Workstations before applying GPOs**
-When a computer joins the domain it lands in the default Computers container, not in any custom OU.
+When a computer joins the domain it lands in default Computers, not in any custom OU.
 Any group policies linked to _Workstations do nothing if the computer is still sitting in the wrong place.
 Moving it first was the fix.

 /  /  /  /  /